-- Keep condensation and water vapor to a minimum. - Ventilate the camper with the installed fans. - Repair water leaks and liquid spills right away and dry excess moisture. - Use the air conditioner, dehumidifiers, and a hygrometer to control humidity. - Use exhaust fans when showering, cooking, washing, or cleaning. - Clean the camper on a regular basis. - The kitchen and bathroom are where most water is used.
-Keep them clean and dry. - On surfaces where it is safe, use cleaning products that kill mold and mildew. - Teach all occupants how to recognize signs of mold.
+- Keep condensation and water vapor to a minimum. - Ventilate the camper with the installed fans. - Repair water leaks and liquid spills right away and dry excess moisture. - Use the air conditioner, dehumidifiers, and a hygrometer to control humidity. - Use exhaust fans when occupied. - Clean the camper on a regular basis. - On surfaces where it is safe, use cleaning products that kill mold and mildew. - Teach all occupants how to recognize signs of mold.